• Home

 Can I taste the goat cheese in the finished dish?

-What it adds is a subtle depth that makes the cheese layer taste more complex than ricotta and parmesan alone can achieve.
-Use the 2 oz.
+Not really, and that’s the honest answer.
+The tang softens quite a bit when combined with ricotta and baked.
+What it adds is a subtle depth that makes the cheese layer flavour more complex than just ricotta and parmesan.
+Use the 2 oz. minimum if you’re timid.
+You won’t regret it.

 What’s the difference between mostaccioli and penne?